 Tiny, overlooked Slovenia is one of Europe's most unexpectedly charming destinations.
 At the intersection of the Slavic, German, and Italian worlds, Slovenia is an exciting mix of the best of each culture.
 Though it's just a quick trip away from the tourist throngs in Venice, Munich, Salzburg, and Vienna, Slovenia has stayed off the tourist track — making it a handy detour for in-the-know Back Door travelers.
-Be warned: Anyone I've ever met who's visited Slovenia and didn't wish they'd allotted more time for this delightful, underrated land.
+Be warned: Everyone I've met who's visited Slovenia wishes they'd allotted more time for this delightful, underrated land.

 At a Glance